-In Vietnam, mooncake is the Mid Autumn Festival’s symbol, which takes place on the 15th of the eighth month on the Lunar Calendar.
-The outside layer of jello mooncakes is made with coconut cream, while the inside layer is filled with taro or green tea.
+In Vietnam, mooncake is the dessert symbol for autumn, or Mid Autumn Festival, to be exact.
+It’s a festival on the 15th of the eighth month on the Lunar Calendar.
+These jello mooncakes have their outside layer made with coconut cream, while the inside uses taro or green tea.

 At Mid Autumn Festival, Vietnamese families will join together, enjoy delicious mooncakes with hot tea, and light lanterns to signify family reunion as well as wish for good health and luck.